douglasthiele/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+
-      Thiele Venture is your destination for trendy consumer goods online.
+      \<div style="text-align: center">Thiele Venture is your destination for trendy consumer goods online.
 We blend innovation with quality by creating unique brands and dedicated stores for each product category.
 Our mission is to deliver the latest trends right to your doorstep, offering a seamless and inspiring customer experience.
-From home décor to fashion and electronics – we have everything to make your life easier and more stylish.
+From home décor to fashion and electronics – we have everything to make your life easier and more stylish.\</div>

     badge:
       label: We deliver ecom
       color: text-primary